Top PR Books

 By Ryan Holiday

-While Carnegie’s book teaches traditional principles of human behavior and persuasion, Ryan Holiday focuses on new methods to applying these principles in a digital age.
+While Carnegie’s book teaches traditional principles of human behavior and persuasion, Ryan Holiday focuses on new methods to apply these principles in a digital age.
 It covers in detail case studies of today’s largest technology brands, and how they use public relations tactics to reach widespread media attention.
 This book follows another marketing guru, Eric Reis’ Lean Startup methodology by providing measurable and adaptable methods to PR campaigns.

-Public Relations and Crystallizing Public Opinion
+Crystallizing Public Opinion

 By Edward L. Bernays